Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-When a child has to come into care, it’s important that children be placed with people known to them – extended family, community members or people familiar with the child’s own cultural traditions or ceremonial practices.
+When children come into care, it is important they are placed with people known to them – extended family, community members or people familiar with the child’s own cultural traditions or ceremonial practices.

-Whether you live in an urban, rural or Indigenous community setting, you may be able to provide a safe, loving and stable home for a child or sibling group.
-Children need and have the right to develop pride in their personal identity, to experience their familial and community belonging, and to know their place in their Nation.
+Whether you live in an urban, rural or Indigenous community, you may be able to provide a safe, loving and stable home for a child or sibling group.
+Children need and have the right to develop pride in their personal identity, to experience their familial and community belonging, and to know their place with their culture – such as a connection to First Nations, Métis or Inuit heritage.

 Indigenous children coming into care